monk-after-90s/AsyncWebsocketStreamInterface/README.md

     return msg
 ```

-This method parse the raw date from the server to some format you wish.
+This method parse the raw data from the server to some format you wish.

 In our simple example, we parse the json string to the data of certain type.